mojolicious/pg.js/README.md

 ### Migrations

 To manage your database schema, there is also a minimal SQL based migration system built-in.
-A migration file is just a collection of sql blocks, with one or more statements, separated by comments of the form `-- VERSION UP/DOWN`.
+A migration file is just a collection of SQL blocks, with one or more statements, separated by comments of the form `-- VERSION UP/DOWN`.

 ```sql
 -- 1 up